ConnorSweeneyDev/TuiMusic/readme.md

 - `cmake --build build --config Release`.

 Now you will have access to some important folders:
-- `include/` contains the header files that can replace the ones in the `external/include/ftxui` folder of this project.
+- `FTXUI/include/` contains the header files that can replace the ones in the `external/include/ftxui` folder of this project.
 After replacing the contents of that folder, you have to remove all instances of `ftxui/` from the include paths within the new header files.
-- `build/` contains `libftxui-component.so`, `libftxui-dom.so`, and `libftxui-screen.so` which replace the contents of
-  `external/library/ftxui/linux` in this project.
+- `FTXUI/build/` contains the files to replace the `external/library/ftxui/linux` folder of this project, with the caveat that you move `libftxui-component.so.[VERSION]`, `libftxui-dom.so.[VERSION]`, and `libftxui-screen.so.[VERSION]` to the `binary/linux` folder. replace the contents of `external/library/ftxui/linux` in this project.

 ## SDL
 ### Windows
-On top of the previous windows setup, go to the [releases](https://github.com/libsdl-org/SDL/releases) page and download the file ending `mingw.zip`.
+On top of the previous Windows setup, go to the [releases](https://github.com/libsdl-org/SDL/releases) page and download the file ending `mingw.zip`.
 Extract this and go to `x86_64-w64-mingw32` and you will have access to three important
 folders:
 - `bin` which contains the file that can replace the one in the `binary/windows` folder of this project.